 If I add an Alt Tag to the image “eCommerce Website Design”, then the search engines will be able to understand what the image is about, it is really that simple.

-But choosing the right Alt tag is important, my potential clients are looking for eCommerce Website Design solutions and not Shopping Cart Websites, although both these terms and can be considered similar we have to also think about what a new customer will type into the search engine.
+But choosing the right Alt tag is important, my potential clients are looking for eCommerce Website Design solutions and not Shopping Cart Websites, and although both these terms can be considered similar we have to also think about what a new customer will type into the search engine.

-The Alt tag also serves a second important purpose, the image Alt tags is used by screen reading software for the visually impaired.
+The Alt tag also serves a second important purpose, the image Alt tags are used by screen reading software for the visually impaired.
 We must build websites that are accessible to everyone and that will help you rank better in search engines.

 Gone are the days when you could simply stuff your website pages with keywords and rank high in the search engines.
 Search engines like Google are far more advanced and can see any underhand SEO tactics.
 In any case, you are not building a website for search engines, you are building a website for real people.
-Before I even think about SEO, I first open a text editor and write content about a product or services as natural as possible.
+Before I even think about SEO, I first open a text editor and write content about a product or service as natural as possible.
 This way I know my content does not look spammy.

 Once completed I will then find relevant keyword phrases and carefully incorporate them into the content.
 I will use the header tags, page title, alt pages to my advantage as mention above.